Easy recipe for Mini Egg cookies

 egg, sugar and butter batter - Cook Simply

-I use an electric mixer to beat together the melted butter and sugar, to get a light and fluffy texture.
-It’s then a case of adding one egg, vanilla essence, then beating until smooth again.
+I use an electric mixer to beat together the melted butter and sugar to get a light and fluffy texture.
+It’s then a case of adding one egg, vanilla essence, and beating until smooth again.

 Then add the flour, baking powder, and bicarbonate of soda, before adding the Mini Eggs and chocolate chips.
-Both these elements ensure that the cookies rise, and are gooey in texture rather than crispy and crunchy [the way I prefer my cookies].
+Both these elements ensure that the cookies rise, and are gooey in texture rather than crispy and crunchy — the way I prefer my cookies.
 The dough will be stiff now, so it will be easy for you to form cookie dough balls.
-I find it’s easier to scoop a heaped tablespoon of cookie dough then roll them in my hands.
+I find it’s easier to scoop a heaped tablespoon of cookie dough, then roll it in my hands.
 Don’t worry if you think the dough is too soft, as you will be chilling it shortly.

 Easter Egg cookie dough - Cook Simply

-Pop the dough balls in the freezer or the fridge before baking in a preheated oven of 180c for 12 minutes.
-You’ll know when they’re done as they’ve spread out, and they’ve become golden.
-It really is that simple – and it’s such a great and fun recipe to bake with kids.
+Pop the dough balls in the freezer or the fridge before baking in a preheated oven at 180°C for 12 minutes.
+You’ll know when they’re done as they’ve spread out and turned golden.
+It really is that simple — and it’s such a great and fun recipe to bake with kids.

 Can I use other chocolate eggs?

 However, the basic cookie dough mix of this recipe can be adorned with anything you like.
-If you just want chocolate chips, just add those, or a mix of dark or milk chocolate or even white chocolate.
-You could add chocolate buttons, or even popping candy.
-If you wanted to, you could even add chopped walnuts or raisins.
-The choice is endless – happy experimenting!
+If you just want chocolate chips, just add those — or a mix of dark, milk or even white chocolate.
+You could add chocolate buttons or even popping candy.
+You could even add chopped walnuts or raisins.
+The choice is endless — happy experimenting!

 Mini Egg easter cookies - Cook Simply